 The Robert N. Lyons Scholarship will be awarded to applicants that reside in one of the following counties: Harris, Montgomery, Walker, Fort Bend, Brazoria, Galveston, Chambers, Liberty, or Waller.

-Carol Mann is one of the 100 Heroes of the first 100 Years of American Golf.
-She is the winner of 38 LPGA Championships, including the US Women’s Open.
+Carol Mann was one of the 100 Heroes of the first 100 Years of American Golf.
+She was the winner of 38 LPGA Championships, including the US Women’s Open.
 She is a member of the LPGA Hall of Fame, the World Golf Hall of Fame, the Women’s Sports Foundation, the International Hall of Fame, Collegiate Golf Hall of Fame and the Texas Golf Hall of Fame.
-A member of both the PGA of America and the LPGA, Carol is a former President of the LPGA Tour and has long been involved in the promotion of Title IX.
+A member of both the PGA of America and the LPGA, Carol was a former President of the LPGA Tour and was involved in the promotion of Title IX.
+Carol passed away in 2018.

 Fellow STPGA Professionals Alan Hodde, Ben Willman, EJ Kim, and Bob Kirkelie launched this scholarship to honor Carol in 2014.
 The Carol Mann Scholarship will be awarded to a female golfer showing great academic achievement and having financial need.